Ovarian Cyst Vs Appendicitis: How Pain Differs

 Liver abscesses, cysts, or tumors create more localized, intense pain that may feel sharp or stabbing.
 These conditions occupy space within the liver, creating pressure and inflammation that translates to specific areas of discomfort.
 Liver pain from these causes often worsens with physical activity or when lying on your right side.

 Gallbladder problems frequently mimic liver pain since the gallbladder sits directly beneath the liver.
-However, gallbladder pain typically includes additional symptoms like nausea after eating fatty foods and may radiate differently than true liver pain.
+However, gallbladder pain typically follows a fatty meal, often includes severe nausea and vomiting, and tends to be more cramping in character than the steady ache of true liver pain.

 Classic liver pain begins in the upper right quadrant of your abdomen, specifically in the area below your right rib cage and above your hip bone.
 Place your hand horizontally below your right breast - this area encompasses where liver pain typically occurs.
 The pain often feels deep, as if originating from inside your body rather than near the surface.